Clean Cart Not Charging or Hitting? Fix It Now

 Keep the mouthpiece and port cleanStore loosely in a dusty pocket or bag

-Buy from cleancarts.netBuy from unknown sites
+Buy from cleancarts.netBuy from unknown websites or social media

 Frequently Asked Questions